Cadence lifts revenue forecast as AI boom boosts chip-design demand

-Cadence Design Systems Inc on Monday raised its full-year revenue forecast slightly above Wall Street estimates, as a surge in artificial intelligence (AI) innovation fueled demand for custom semiconductor design.
+Cadence Design Systems on Monday raised its full-year revenue forecast slightly above Wall Street estimates, as a surge in artificial intelligence (AI) innovation fuelled demand for custom semiconductor design.

 Demand for the software used to design chips has risen even amid a cyclical downturn for the industry as chipmakers and tech giants like Alphabet and Apple rush to create their own semiconductors needed for AI processing.